ertong/star-debug/README.md

 you can always build the app for yourself from the source code from this repository.
 The steps described in [the instructions](_build/reproducible/reproducible_builds.md) mentioned above, will help you to build your own binary.

+### About Narodnyi Starlink

+This application was created as part of the volunteer initiative "Narodnyi Starlink" for the needs of people who care about the availability of communications even in the places where the russia tries to turn cities into ashes.